angrybacon/doomsday-wiki/markdown/appendices/resources.md

 ## Streams and Content Creators

 You can often find people streaming in the Discord server.
-Alternatively check out these channels/content creators for Doomsday streams/videos:
+Alternatively check out these content creators for Doomsday:

 - Lee *d8dk32* Curtis:
   [Twitch](https://www.twitch.tv/ddftguy)